Fonemine/documentation/cpq_user.md

 ## Configuration

-Search filters can be configured by ADL properties.
-The most important ADL property is 'search-filter-enable' which enables search filter for datatable screens.
+Search filters can be configured by ADL properties such as 'search-filter-enable' which enables search filter for datatable screens.

 All supported ADL properties are shown below.